HibaBenelHarkati/CentIA/README.md

 # CentIA

 **CentIA** is an interactive chatbot, and its name is divided into two parts:
 - **Cent**: referring to Centrale.
 - **IA** 🤖: representing Artificial Intelligence.

+This chatbot is part of **my learning journey** in AI development.
+It combines Natural Language Processing (NLP) techniques to create dynamic

 ## Features
 The chatbot uses an `intents.json` file as input, where you can customize and enhance interactions by adding your own prompts, patterns, and responses.